Centene Corporation (CNC) upgraded Issued by Wall Street Gurus

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CNC starting from AYALA ORLANDO, who sale 9,366 shares at the price of $70.00 back on Jul 29.
-After this action, AYALA ORLANDO now owns 90,895 shares of Centene Corporation, valued at $655,620 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CNC starting from GEPHARDT Richard A, who sale 3,300 shares at the price of $64.13 back on Oct 11.
+After this action, GEPHARDT Richard A now owns 59,427 shares of Centene Corporation, valued at $211,629 using the latest closing price.

-LAYTON BRENT D, the EVP, Pres.
-HP, Products & Intl of Centene Corporation, sale 4,000 shares at $70.00 during a trade that took place back on Jul 29, which means that LAYTON BRENT D is holding 426,662 shares at $280,000 based on the most recent closing price.
+AYALA ORLANDO, the Director of Centene Corporation, sale 9,366 shares at $70.00 during a trade that took place back on Jul 29, which means that AYALA ORLANDO is holding 90,895 shares at $655,620 based on the most recent closing price.

 Stock Fundamentals for CNC